Jcalipon-dev/Data-Analyst-Portfolio-Transforming-Data-into-Insights/Case Study No.1.md

 # May 2023

 1. Out of a total of 604,827 rides.
-602 rides lasted more than 24 hours.
+There are 602 rides lasted more than 24 hours.
 2. The average ride length for this month is 19 minutes.
 3. The longest ride lasted for 23 hours and 58 minutes, excluding rides that lasted more than 24 hours.
 4. Tuesday has the highest number of rides for all riders, with a total of 101,062.